V/Line VLocity: Additions to the fleet

 After the initial order of 38 units, a further two VLocity units were later ordered to bring the total to 40, along with 22 new intermediate trailers to be inserted in the middle of existing VLocity sets.
 The first 14 were promised during the 2006 State Election, and the order was placed in December the same year.
 The order for the next eight was announced on 12 October 2007.

-In July 2008, the State Government ordered nine new three-car units, and an additional intermediate car to be inserted into an existing two-car unit, with an extra four carriages added in February 2009.
+In July 2008, the State Government ordered nine new 3-car units, and an additional intermediate car to be inserted into an existing 2-car unit, with an extra four carriages added in February 2009.
 The final unit of the order was delivered in September 2011.

 With the availability of improved technologies for train control, from mid-2012, sets 3VL30, 3VL40 and 3VL50 were selected by Bombardier as test sets for equipment upgrades, in order to minimise the number of sets containing non-standard systems.

-In November 2012, the State Government announced an additional 40 carriages will be delivered between 2014 and 2016.
+In November 2012, the State Government announced an additional 40 carriages would be delivered between 2014 and 2016.
 The order comprised seven additional 3-car sets plus 19 intermediate cars to increase the remaining 2-car sets to 3-cars.

 In March 2014, the order for 40 carriages was increased to 43.
 Further orders were placed for 21 carriages In May 2015 and 27 carriages in April 2016.

-All 2 carriage VLocity sets had been converted to 3 carriage sets by May 2018.
+All 2-carriage VLocity sets had been converted to 3-carriage sets by May 2018.